gouravkhunger/jekyll-auto-authors/README.md

 <p>{{ author_data.bio }}</p>
 ```

+## How does it work?

+The `jekyll-paginate-v2` plugin does a great job at paginating tags, categories and collections.
+But it doesn't include support for author pagination and autopages.
+And the project hasn't received much of updates lately, and the existing issues and PRs are stale because of which I decided to make an extension plugin for it.

+This plugin uses the utilty classes and functions from the `jekyll-paginate-v2` plugin to add custom logic for author page generation.

+When you run the site, the plugin will go through the unique authors in the site, generating an initial temporary author page for them.
+Then it loops through the generated author pages and processes the page for pagination.
+Simultaneously, it also passes the author data from the data file to the page to render the author details.

+Once the pagination pages are generated, they are written to the `_site` folder with the permalink structure you define.

 ## Need some inspiration?

 We are using this plugin to generate the author pages at [Genics Blog](https://genicsblog.com).
 Have a look at our [`_config.yml`](https://github.com/genicsblog/theme-files/blob/main/_config.yml) file to see how it works.